 The SAMBA package has multiple steps with simply five lines of codes: users just need to define the directories of the biomarker dataset template and cutoff template in their computer, the number of biomarker datasets users want to analyze, and the directory and name of the output datasets.
 SAMBA will first load the biomarker dataset template and cutoff template and preload the biomarker dataset, and then use the information to check for dataset specification errors (e.g., if a user-specified variable exists in the dataset) before starting analysis; if any detectable errors are found, SAMBA provides guidance for correcting them.
 If no errors exist, the biomarker datasets will be officially loaded.
 Currently, SAMBA supports SAS, SPSS, STATA, CSV, and EXCEL files.
 SAMBA will change the variable names listed in the biomarker dataset template into standardized variable names (predefined in the biomarker dataset template), as well as change the units of biomarkers into SI.
 Then, SAMBA will apply the BRINDA method to adjust the effect of inflammation on selected nutrients among preschool-age children 6 mos to 5 y (PSC) and non-pregnant women of reproductive 15 – 49 y (WRA) (9).
 In brief, the BRINDA method recommends adjustment for retinol binding protein and serum retinol using AGP and CRP among PSC (19), no adjustment for serum or RBC folate or serum B-12 for either PSC or WRA (20), adjustment for serum zinc using AGP and CRP among PSC (21), and adjustment for serum ferritin and sTfR using AGP and CRP among PSC an WRA (22).
 After adjustment, a cleaned dataset in csv format per dataset analyzed will be exported, which contains standardized variable names and units and adjusted biomarker values for inflammation for all study participants (output 1).
 SAMBA will also generate a formatted csv file suitable for use in reports or manuscripts containing estimated results of the micronutrient biomarker distribution, such as the mean, geometric, median, IQR, and prevalence of deficiencies with associated standard errors and confidence intervals (output 2).

+Validation of SAMBA

+We applied the SAMBA package to PSC using a single-site study in Kenya (10) and to WRA using NHANES 2003 - 2006 (11).
+We presented the prevalence of deficiencies, mean, geometric mean, and 25th, 50th, and 75th percentiles of retinol binding protein, serum ferritin, and STfR (and their inflammation adjusted values), and CRP, and AGP concentrations for the Kenya study; and the same statistic parameters of serum retinol, serum ferritin, and sTfR (and their BRINDA adjusted values), serum B-12, RBC and serum folate, CRP, and hemoglobin concentrations for NHANES (Table 1).
+Because NHANES does not collect AGP routinely, and sTfR is adjusted by only AGP among WRA according to the BRINDA adjustment method (26), we were unable to apply the BRINDA adjustment method to sTfR among WRA using NHANES dataset.
+Thus, the adjusted sTfR is the same as the unadjusted values among WRA.
+To validate the results generated by the SAMBA package, an independent consultant carried the same analyses, which yielded identical results by the SAMBA package (Table 1).

+Application of SAMBA

+Hanqi will make the MAP